Overall score

 Across states, Mount Barker is a leafier hillside established suburb with elevated outlooks, whereas Gosnells is a well-serviced metro established suburb with plenty happening nearby.
 Mount Barker sits among greener hillside streets, while Gosnells keeps a flatter suburban layout.

-Mount Barker pulls ahead on housing affordability and schools and education options, whereas Gosnells is the better pick for public transport access and nearby cafés and amenities.
+Mount Barker pulls ahead on housing affordability and a quieter safety profile, whereas Gosnells is the better pick for public transport access and nearby cafés and amenities.
 On housing, Mount Barker sits in a expensive band, compared with a affordable feel in Gosnells.

 Retirees and investors may find Mount Barker the better fit, while families are more likely to prefer Gosnells.